keonramses/Cinephage/README.md

 Cinephage consolidates four separate applications into one streamlined experience.
 Instead of juggling Radarr, Sonarr, Prowlarr, and Bazarr with their own databases and configurations, you get everything in a single interface backed by a single database.

 - **Modern Stack** — SvelteKit 5 with TailwindCSS 4 delivers a fast, reactive interface that's a pleasure to use
-- **Built-in Indexers** — 20+ indexer definitions run natively with no external dependencies like Jackett or Prowlarr
+- **Built-in Indexers** — YAML-based indexer engine with Torznab/Newznab support for external integrations
 - **Smart Quality Scoring** — 100+ format attributes ensure you always get the best release for your preferences
 - **Simple Setup** — Works out of the box with SQLite.
 No complex infrastructure required to get started